Are You The Kind Of Knitter Who Thinks You “Should” Knit a Gauge Swatch — And Hardly Ever Does?

 Here are four tricks to help perfectionism loosen its grip on you so that you can get swatching FAST:

 1) Make the swatch only as big as you feel like making it.
 Two inches across, if you want.
 The swatch above is 10 stitches across.
 Cast on 20 stitches to make a small tube if you’re swatching for knitting in the round.

 2) Make a one-row garter-stitch edging.
 Knit the first AND second rows of the swatch in garter stitch (knit across) before continuing in stockinette stitch.
 When it’s time to bind off, bind off knitwise on a purl row.
 This will help the edges lay flat.

 3) Tie little knots along your tail yarn to remind you what needle size you used.
 For example, if you used a size 8 needle, make 8 little knots in your yarn tail.
 This will serve to remind you later what size needle you used to make each swatch.
 This is very useful if you tend to make several swatches in various needle sizes to try to get gauge.

 4) Quickly block your swatch: stick it in a glass of water with a little soap for 10 minutes, then squeeze it out and lay it flat to dry.
 That way you can see how the yarn will really look in a finished garment.

-Here’s my imperfect, tiny, quick, and totally adequate swatch of the above yarn.
+Above you’ll see my sample of an imperfect, tiny, quick, and totally adequate swatch of that ball of Arucanía yarn.
 Easy!

-If you liked this tutorial on how to knit a swatch, post in the comments and click the “Like” button!
+If you liked this tutorial on how to knit a swatch, post in the comments.